kjosh9/ML_Project/README.md

-This repository is dedicated to the Virginia Tech ECE4424/CS4824 machine learning project.
+This repository is dedicated to the Virginia Tech ECE4424/CS4824 machine learning project for the Fall 2016 semester.

 # Authors
-Joshua Knestaut
+Joshua Knestaut (kjosh9@vt.edu)

-Cheick Berthe
+Cheick Berthe (cab25004@vt.edu)

-Matthew Stevens
+Matthew Stevens (smatth25@vt.edu)

 # Overview
 This project aims to show that basic machine learning algorithms can be viable